-Understanding Best Sleeping Positions During Third Trimester:
+Understanding Best Sleeping Positions During Third Trimester

-- Sleeping on your back tends to cause nausea and morning sickness, and also affects the supply of blood and nutrients to your baby.
+- Sleeping on your back tends to cause nausea and morning sickness (3), and also affects the baby’s nutrition and blood supply.

 If you are not comfortable sleeping on your left side, it’s always better to start the habit while you are trying to conceive so as to avoid the uneasiness later.

-Common Sleep Disturbances:
+Common Sleep Disturbances

 Obviously, the most common sleep issue concern during the third trimester is your baby bump, which is probably too big to allow you to sleep comfortably.
-Plus, just like your early pregnancy days, you will now need to rush to the loo several times, since your growing baby’s putting some pressure on your bladder, decreasing its capacity.
+Plus, just like your early pregnancy days, you will now need to rush to the loo several times, since your growing baby’s putting some pressure on your bladder, decreasing its capacity (4).

 - Leg cramps